 Listening Links are a quick way for students to access the audio from their own device.
-Teachers simply click the link icon on the lesson page, copy the “Listening Link” URL, and distribute to students anywhere you typically post your assignments.
+Teachers simply click the "Share Audio" button on any lesson page, copy the “Listening Link” URL, and distribute to students anywhere you typically post your assignments.

 PREMIUM users are able to assign quizzes or create custom assignments from the Listenwise lesson resources.
-Once you’ve created your class, select the lesson, click Assign, and we’ll take you through selecting your resources step-by-step.
+Once you’ve created your class, select the lesson, click "Create Assignment", and we’ll take you through selecting your resources step-by-step.
 You can assign to the whole class or just specific students.
-Watch the custom assignment video.
+Watch our creating assignments video.

 Does Listenwise integrate with Google Classroom?

 Yes.
 Teachers can post assignments to their Google Classroom using the Share to Classroom button.
 This is available for both Listening Links and custom Premium assignments.

 Students and teachers can also login to Listenwise using their Google accounts.

 Are the Language Challenge levels related to grade levels?

 Language Challenge levels are not directly related to reading levels or grade-level content.
 Students can typically listen and understand content that is 2-3 grade levels above their reading levels, so choosing stories should include the factors of language challenge, curriculum-aligned content and student interest.

 Will my English learners be able to understand the stories?